CartoDB/Windshaft-cartodb/docs/anonymous_maps.md

 ### Mapbox Vector Tiles (MVT)

-[Mapbox Vector Tiles (MVT)](https://www.mapbox.com/vector-tiles/specification/) are map tiles that store geographic vector data on the client-side.
+[Mapbox Vector Tiles (MVT)](https://www.mapbox.com/vector-tiles/specification/) are map tiles that transfer geographic vector data to the client-side.
 Browser performance is fast since you can pan and zoom without having to query the server.

-CARTO uses a Web Graphics Library (WebGL) to process MVT files.
-This is useful since WebGL's are compatible with most web browsers, include support for multiple client-side mapping engines, and do not require additional information from the server; which makes it more efficient for rendering map tiles.
+CARTO uses Web Graphics Library (WebGL) to process MVT files on the browser.
+This is useful since WebGL is compatible with most web browsers, include support for multiple client-side mapping engines, and do not require additional information from the server; which makes it more efficient for rendering map tiles.
 However, you can use any implementation tool for processing MVT files.

 The following examples describe how to fetch MVT tiles with a cURL request.